 What to Weight

-The complaints and praise worth paying attention to are the ones that reflect the provider's behavior — things within their direct control and likely to repeat.
+The complaints and praise worth paying attention to are the ones that reflect the provider's behavior: things within their direct control and likely to repeat.

 Follow-through.
 Did the office call back with test results?
-Did the provider do what they said they would do between appointments?
+Did the provider do what they said they would between appointments?
 Reliable follow-through is one of the most consistently cited factors in patient satisfaction, and it's something AHRQ research on care coordination identifies as central to safe outpatient care.

 Reading Between the Lines of Positive Reviews

 Not all positive reviews are equally useful.

-Watch for a few things:
+Vague praise ("great doctor, highly recommend!") confirms the person had a positive impression, not much more.
 Specific praise is more useful.
-"She noticed I seemed anxious and paused to address it before continuing" or "he called me personally with my results instead of sending a portal message" — those are concrete behaviors, and they're repeatable.
+"She noticed I seemed anxious and paused to address it before continuing" or "he called me personally with my results instead of sending a portal message."
+Those are concrete behaviors, and they're repeatable.

 Be cautious if a practice has a sudden spike of five-star reviews with similar phrasing posted within a short window.
 That pattern occasionally reflects a coordinated effort to boost ratings.
 The FTC has issued guidance on fake and incentivized reviews across industries, including healthcare.